tilm/tkslurm/readme.txt

 You have some commands to evaluate and dont know how much ressources it costs.
-The loop shell script starts and stops the proper number of processes according to the available ressources.
+The loop shell script starts jobs successively, monitors ressource consumption, and stops/kills jobs under some conditions, in order to reach a proper number of running processes according to the available ressources.

 Necessary initial environment:
 export TKSLURM_MAXJOBS=24